Business AutoGet a Quote

 Commercial Auto Insurance is for business owners who own or lease vehicles for use in their business.
 Businesses use all types of vehicles, a car to drive from client to client, a pickup truck to transport tools & equipment or a box truck to deliver goods to clients, all of these exposures are insured on a business auto policy.
-A business auto policy protects your business from property damage and bodily injury liability claims arising out of the use of autos in your business operations..
+A business auto insurance policy protects your small business from property damage and bodily injury liability claims arising out of the use of autos in your business operations.
 This type of policy can provide coverage not only for third party liability but also covers damage to your vehicle by purchasing (fire, theft, flood) and collision coverage.
-Coverage can be added to include permanently attached equipment (tool box, ladder & rack), rental car coverage, special audio & video devices installed and depending you’re your state’s law, No Fault or Personal Injury Protection coverage may be included as well.
+Coverage can be added to include permanently attached equipment (tool box, ladder & rack), rental car coverage, special audio & video devices installed and depending on your state’s law, No Fault or Personal Injury Protection coverage may be included as well.

 In many cases, people end up using their private vehicles for business purposes.
 Your personal insurance policy may not cover the business use of your personal vehicle.

 Major reasons you need to get auto insurance for small business are as follows:

 All States require some type of auto insurance regardless if the use is personal or for business.
 Whether it is Personal Injury Protection (PIP), No Fault coverage, Property Damage Liability or Bodily Injury Liability, to register a vehicle in a state you must meet that state’s statutory requirements to get it licensed.